← Research

 let bars = Self::from_record_batch(&filtered_batch)?;

-Arrow compute kernels use SIMD automatically.
-Comparisons process 4-8 values per instruction.
-Filtering happens on columnar data before conversion to structs.
+Arrow’s compute kernels use SIMD automatically.
+Comparisons run 4–8 values per instruction on the columnar data; only matching rows get converted to structs.

 pub fn read_with_filters(